Sacroiliac Joint Dysfunction – the essentials

 - Chronic, unilateral/asymmetrical lumbar or gluteal pain (but can be bilateral and symmetrical).

 - Usually no causative event although chronic lumbar pain from other sources may precede the onset of SI joint pain.
 Acute presentations (although rare) can present very much like lumbar disc pathologies – imaging may be of benefit to differentiate.

 - Tenderness inferior to the PSIS and medial iliac crest (medial gluteal tendonoses)

-- Patients will have a preferred side upon which they sit or stand.
+- Patients will often have a preferred ‘side’ upon which they weight bear whilst sitting or standing.